One Last Cry

-"One Last Cry" is a song performed by American singer Brian McKnight, issued as the third single from his eponymous debut album (1992) on May 25 1993 by Mercury Records.
+"One Last Cry" is a song performed by American singer Brian McKnight, issued as the fourth single from his eponymous debut album (1992) on May 25 1993 by Mercury Records.
 McKnight co-wrote and co-produced the track with Brandon and Melanie Barnes.
 It was McKnight's first solo hit on the US Billboard Hot 100 and Cash Box Top 100, peaking at numbers 13 and 14, respectively.

-Since its release, "One Last Cry" has been covered by several artists, including: Backstreet Boys, Justin Timberlake, Marina Elali, Martin Nievera, Billy Crawford, Nina, Sabrina, Heather Headley and Peck Palitchoke.
+Since its release, "One Last Cry" has been covered by 10 other artists, which are: Backstreet Boys, Melinda Linder, Justin Timberlake, Marina Elali, Martin Nievera, Billy Crawford, Nina, Sabrina, Heather Headley and Peck Palitchoke.

 In 2025, Melinda Lindner's cover of the song reached number 30 the Adult Contemporary chart.